vercel/next.js/examples/with-docker/README.md

 ## Deploying to Google Cloud Run

-The `start` script in `package.json` has been modified to accept a `PORT` environment variable (for compatability with Google Cloud Run).
+The `start` script in `package.json` has been modified to accept a `PORT` environment variable (for compatibility with Google Cloud Run).

 1. Install the [Google Cloud SDK](https://cloud.google.com/sdk/docs/install) so you can use `gcloud` on the command line.
 1. Run `gcloud auth login` to log in to your account.